 Finally, we made sure to put it on an exterior wall.
 That let us run the line set through the wall and right out to the heat pump.
 So, all you see is the one plain panel on the wall inside.

 Outside, the heat pump is close to the house around some greenery that masks it.

 Rebates for Carrier Ductless Mini Splits in New Jersey

 The icing on the cake for our homeowners was paying less than they anticipated.
 Once they picked out their model, we found a few rebates for them.
 In all, they saved $1,200 off the final price.

 First, Carrier offered a $200 manufacturer’s rebate.
 Then, we checked with NJ Clean Energy.
-That group provides cash incentives for people to install energy-efficient appliances.
+That group feel bigger for people to install energy-efficient appliances.

 This model made them eligible for a $1,000 New Jersey Cool Advantage rebate.
 So, we prepared all the documentation for our homeowners.
 When we finished the job, they signed off and mailed it themselves.
 That way, they got those checks directly.

 Now, this home feels complete: The first floor not only has the bright, inviting layout our homeowners always wanted.
 It’s also more comfortable than ever.

 And, you don’t have to settle either when your dream house doesn’t feel the way it should in the winter or summer.
 Call the Ice-Man today, and we’ll help you find the perfect system for your home.